turion/manuelbaerenz-de-blog/03ProbabilityMonads/Notes.md

 # Kinds of probability type operators

-In principle two kinds of type operators.
+In principle three kinds of type operators.
 Like with embedding any kind of computation in an existing language, one has the choice of deep embeddings (embed the semantics of the computation you want to represent in the semantics of the target language) and shallow embeddings (embed the syntax as data and the computation rules as functions).